ga-adi-gelato/Course-Materials/lessons/android-fundamentals/activities-and-intents-lesson/readme.md

 ## Guided Practice: Sending Data between Activities (15 mins)

-> Instructor Note: Show the class that getting data without setting it or with a type in the extra id would cause incorrect or null data.
-Then, after you introduce this exercise, be sure to stop the class after each step and reveal the answer.

 With the person next to you, go ahead and start a new Android project with a empty main activity.
 Do the following: